ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Every JSONPath expression begins with the root node identifier.

-The _current node identifier_ `@` refers to the *current node* in the context of a filter expression (described later).
+The _current node identifier_ `@` refers to the *current node* in the context of the evaluation of a filter expression (described later).

 ### Segments